-A coworker recently showed me an article (well, one of those click-bait articles, anyway) on Facebook about a girl who was kicked out of prom because her dress and dance moved were considered too suggestive by the school staff.
+A coworker recently showed me an article (well, one of those click-bait articles, anyway) on Facebook about a girl who was kicked out of prom because her dress and dance moves were considered too suggestive by the school staff.
 The provided picture, a bathroom mirror selfie, wasn’t very clear, but the dress appeared to be a strapless bodycon type of thing.
 The article itself was pretty neutral, but the comments were anything but.
 They overwhelmingly fell into two camps.
-One group complained that in the good old days, girls weren’t permitted to be dangling their bodies in front of men like they are today, and another opining that the patriarch needs to stop body-shaming young women.
+One group complained that in the good old days, girls weren’t permitted to be dangling their bodies in front of men like they are today, with the other opining that the patriarchy needs to stop body-shaming young women.
 It was a spot-on illustration of how the modesty conversation today is completely off the rails.
 Generally the literature that I see, anyway, is on the very outside edges of the target, missing the Biblical bullseye, so to speak.

 Today I want to explain the two popular viewpoints that we see expressed in the culture and the church respectively, and then consider what the Bible actually has to say on this topic, and how that’s relevant to us as young women in the 21st century.

 There is an idea that is still lingering in many churches and homes today that women are somehow guardians of sexuality and that they have a responsibility to protect men from their own carnal desires by dressing and comporting themselves as demurely as possible.
 I’m reminded of a Little House on the Prairie book I read as a child where Ma recalled being scolded as a teenager for allowing the tops of her ears to show as if that were somehow inappropriate.